awhow/BuckinghamPy/README.md

      paramList = [DeltaP, diameter, relruf, density, viscosity, velocity] repeatingList = [diameter, density, velocity]

 Here I am specifying the repeating variables to use, but I could not specify and let the module figure it out.
-Additionally, I could tell pass the option argument _depParam=DeltaP_ to the module that _DeltaP_ is the dependent parameter and should not be included in the repeating variable list.
+Additionally, I could pass the option argument _depParam=DeltaP_ to _bp.run_ to tell the module that _DeltaP_ is the dependent parameter and should not be included in the repeating variable list.

      # Run nondimensionalization process
      pgl = bp.run(paramList, repeatingList)